Kyle Busch, a 2-time NASCAR Cup Series champion, dead at 41

 “Kyle was one of the most dominant racers in IMS (Indianapolis Motor Speedway) history,” the statement read.
 IMS added that Busch was a “fan favorite” who “understood what racing and winning at Indianapolis means.”

-CNN’s Dianne Gallagher, David Close and Kyle Feldscher contributed to this report.
+CNN’s Dianne Gallagher, David Close, Kevin Dotson and Kyle Feldscher contributed to this report.

 The-CNN-Wire

-Note: This story has been updated with AP reporting on circumstances of Busch’s illness.